ProjectEvergreen/greenwood/.github/CONTRIBUTING.md

 - README
 - Test Cases

-Lerna (specifically `lerna publish`) will be used to release all packagess under a single version.
+Lerna (specifically `lerna publish`) will be used to release all packages under a single version.
 Lerna configuration can be found in _lerna.json_.

 ### Dependencies
 To `yarn add` / `yarn remove` packages from anything in _packages/_ or _www/_, please make sure you `cd` into the directory with the _package.json_ first.